mvanholsteijn/fleetappctl/doc/fleetappctl.md

 If the unit file has changed with respect to the deployed unit file, the corresponding instances will be stopped and restarted with the new unit file.
 If you have a template file, the instances of the template file will be upgraded one by one.

-### stop
-will stop all units in the reverse order as they appear in the deployment descriptor.

-### list
-will list all units in the deployment descriptor.

-### destroy
-will destroy all units in the reverse order as they appear in the deployment descriptor.

 ### generate
 Generates a deployment descriptor (deployit-manifest.xml) from all the unit files found in your directory.
 If a file is a template